ernestyalumni/CompPhys/Cpp/Cpp14/README.md

 An object accessed via `std::shared_ptrs` has its lifetime managed by those pointers through *shared ownership*.
 No specific `std::shared_ptr` owns the object.
 Instead, all `std::shared_ptrs` pointing to it collaborate to ensure its destruction at the point where it's no longer needed.
 When last `std::shared_ptr` pointing to an object stops pointing there (e.g. because `std::shared_ptr` is destroyed or made to point to a different object), `std::shared_ptr` destroys object it points to.

-A `std::shared_ptr` can tell whether it’s the last one pointing to a resource by con‐ sulting the resource’s *reference count*, a value associated with the resource that keeps track of how many `std::shared_ptrs` point to it.
+A `std::shared_ptr` can tell whether it’s the last one pointing to a resource by consulting the resource’s *reference count*, a value associated with the resource that keeps track of how many `std::shared_ptrs` point to it.
 `std::shared_ptr` constructors increment this count (usually),
 `std::shared_ptr` destructors decrement it, and
 copy assignment operators do both.